-The Elements of a Legally Enforceable Contract in Texas
+The Elements of a Legally Enforceable Contract in My State

 There Must Be an Offer

-Any contract begins with an offer.
-This can be something as simple as, “I will offer to paint your house for $1,000,” or “I will buy your old computer for $500.”
+Any legally enforceable contract begins with an offer.
+This could involve something as simple as, “I will offer to paint your house for $1,000,” or “I will buy your old computer for $500.”
 Of course, a business contract may involve much more complex terms of the offer.

-“The most common misconceptions that I run into relate to the enforceability of terms that are viewed as unfair or one-sided,” says Jenny L. Martinez, an attorney at Munck Wilson Mandala in Dallas who works mainly with financial institutions, mid-size and large businesses.
+“The most common misconceptions that I run into relate to the enforceability of terms that are viewed as unfair or one-sided,” says Jenny L. Martinez, an attorney at Munck Wilson Mandala in Dallas, Texas who works mainly with financial institutions and mid-to-large size businesses.

 There Must Be Mutual Consideration